 By consistently stimulating the brain, individuals can promote neuroadaptive changes and develop new habits.

-We hope this article helped you understand the importance of personalized therapy and that even amongst individuals with cerebral palsy, physical therapy interventions can significantly vary.
+We hope this article helped you understand the importance of personalized physical therapy and that even amongst individuals with cerebral palsy, physical therapy interventions can significantly vary.

 Photos from top to bottom: iStock/KatarzynaBialasiewicz/wavebreakmedia/HengleinandSteets